Britain's exit from the European Union (Brexit) Notice

 • our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers; or is inconsistent with your previous submissions; or

-• you appear to have deliberately hidden your true
+• you appear to have deliberately hidden your true identity

 You have rights in relation to automated decision making: if you want to know more please contact us by any of the means listed in the Contact us section of our website.